-The S.L.E.
-Lupus Foundation recommends the following books for lupus patients, friends, and family.
+The following books can be a great resource for lupus patients, friends, and family.

 Suggested Reading: About Lupus